Social Change, Inside Boardrooms

 It's energizing, participatory work I really enjoy.
 Something about spending time with dedicated people in their communities large and small, who gather month in, month out, to steward local organizations.
 It's heartbeat stuff.

-Paul Smith, Dr. Peter Crow and Matt Fullbrook over the past few days have made me reflect on this training work I do, as well as my own board work--take stock I guess.
+Some interesting posts by Paul Smith, Dr. Peter Crow and Matt Fullbrook over the past few days have made me reflect on this training work I do, as well as my own board work--take stock I guess.

 Just anecdotally, I'm seeing an uptick in knowledge around NP boards, and a general sense that investing in their learning is worthwhile.
 I definitely encounter an increasing number of NP directors who have done training before!
 But, for sure, it's spotty.